wumm-project/wumm-project.github.io/About.md

 schools, analyzed and extended to socio-technical contradictions.
-These developments, which have always been suspiciously eyed by the leading ideologues of the GDR, are part of practical experiences of socio-technical management at the lower level of GDR trust structures (Komninate), which in many respects were organized and operated like corporations.
+These developments, which have always been suspiciously eyed by the leading ideologues of the GDR, are part of practical experiences of socio-technical management at the lower level of GDR trust structures (Kombinate), which in many respects were organized and operated like corporations.
 Hansjürgen Linde's dissertation 1988 at TU Dresden and his "contradiction-oriented innovation strategies" (WOIS) were a first attempt to systematically summarize these approaches.
+Another approach - ProHEAL ("Programm zur Herausarbeitung von Erfindungen und Lösungen", Program for the Elaboration of Inventions and SSolutions) - by Hans-Joachim Rindfleisch and Rainer Thiel was developed at the same time in parallel and has many overlap with Linde's methodological approach (to be honest: both were developed in tight cooperation with Rainer Thiel, one of the reviewers of Linde's thesis, as linking edge).

 With CMMI and ISO/IEC 15504, maturity models for the evaluation of entrepreneurial management structures have been established in the field of